DavidFirth/alt3/docs/_posts/2018-03-08-epl-4th-place.md

   - "Premier League"
 ---

-While most of the current interest in the
-[**_alt-3_ league table**](/leagues/england-premier-league)
-relates to the [relegation battle](/2018/03/06/epl-relegation-battle), there's also a nice side-note to make about the contest for the important 4th place
+Although most of the current interest in the [**_alt-3_ league table**](/leagues/england-premier-league) relates to the [relegation battle](/2018/03/06/epl-relegation-battle), there's also a nice side-note to make about the contest for the important 4th place